whathappenedman/test/docs/Writings/islamic/khutbas.md

  - rizq
  - dua
  - purpose of life/why we are here
+ - shaytaan and his trap
+   beware of your enemy, take him as an enemy

 ### Category 2 (All can be or not be boosters)
  - jannah/fire